rcemper/WSockClient-csp/README.md

 ~~~

 The Caché / Ensemble standard distribution contains in namespace SAMPLES
 a nice example of a CSP page consuming WebService as Client.
 I have modified it not only to display the replies but to feed it back into a Global.
 I used the classic Hyperevent to achieve this.
-The replies end up as a log in ^WSREPLY.
+The replies end up as a log in global^WSREPLY.
 When there is no input anymore the page closes and goes away.

 There are 2 versions with visible and hidden display during operation.